ecoiahq/content-ops-starter/content/pages/pricing.md

           textAlign: center
       type: TitleBlock
     subtitle: >-
-      We offer flexible packages designed for SMEs, NGOs, and founder-led businesses.
-Whether you're building your brand, expanding your reach, or securing funding, we have a solution that fits your goals—and your budget.
+      We offer both set and flexible packages designed to build your brand, expand your reach, and drive sustainable growth.
+Whatever your goals or budget, we have a solution tailored to your needs.
     plans:
       - title: Ecoia Foundation
         price: '£1,350'
         details: You’re saving £350 (20.6%) by selecting this package.
+Billed Monthly.
         description: >
           For startups, non-profits, and mission-led brands establishing their presence.
         features:
-          - 'Brand Development, Strategy & Positioning'
+          - Brand Identity Development
+          - Marketing Roadmap
           - Website & Digital Presence Setup
           - SEO & Search Visibility Setup
           - Branded Marketing Essentials